msuiche/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 1. ScanGuestOsImages - try to scan physical memory for MZ-signature (can be useful for Windows 10X emulator).
 2. VSMScan - enable VSM scanning for guest OS
-3. UseDebugApiStopProcess - core applications, which manage container like Windows Sandbox and WDAG, must be be stopped in SuspendVm operation (otherwise they switch on vmwp.exe and guest's cpus after manual stopping)

-	2 methods are used for that:

-		- NtResumeProcess\NtSuspendProcess functions
-		- DebugActiveProcess\DebugActiveProcessStop functions (need additional thread for it)

 	UseDebugApiStopProcess parameter enables DebugActiveProcess\DebugActiveProcessStop functions